 When visiting Rome or any other place in Italy, you likely want to experience some authentic Italian cuisine.
 Italian food is some of the best-tasting meals anywhere in the world, and you’ll never truly appreciate how delicious it is until you’re sitting down at a legitimate Italian restaurant in the country’s capital.
 But don’t get caught up in the city center of Rome.

 Many restaurants are directed at tourists, with menus created with tourism in mind.
-No, if you want to experience authentic Italian cuisine while you’re in Rome, visit the nearby neighborhood of Testaccio.
+No, if you want to experience authentic Italian cuisine in Rome, visit the nearby neighborhood of Testaccio.
 Filled with rich Roman history, this neighborhood has plenty more to offer those who decide to give it a chance.

 While the ancient buildings and streets are great to look at, the real reason you come here is for the food.
 To start your morning right, visit one of Testaccio’s 19 coffee shops for a delicious espresso or cappuccino.

 When lunchtime comes around, you’ll have no difficulty finding a nearby deli with fresh meats and aged cheese to make perfect sandwiches.
-And when you get ready for dinner a little later, try one of the many pizzerias that Testaccio has to offer for a truly authentic Italian pizza experience.
+And when you get ready for dinner a little later, try one of the many pizzerias that Testaccio offers for a truly authentic Italian pizza experience.
 Our favorite is Pizzeria da Remo, which specializes in thin Roman-style pizza baked in a wooden oven for the perfect taste and texture.

 Coppedè District — Best for Amazing Architecture